What is Hypermobility?

 If you experience any of these symptoms, Dr. Williams will conduct a complete evaluation to determine if you may be suffering from hypermobility or another similar condition.

-In many cases, hypermobility is an inherited condition, but it could also be the result of a more serious medical condition or birth defect, such as:
+In many cases, joint hypermobility is an inherited condition, but it could also be the result of a more serious medical condition or birth defect, such as:

 - Ehlers-Danlos syndrome